VICIWUOHA/Apache-Spark-Data-Trans/README.md

 - Data was Pooled from Google Cloud Storage (mounted on Google drive).
 - Transformation was as part of an ETL Analytical Engineering workload to be loaded into a Postgres Data Warehouse.
 - Usage is for Data Analytics for business use.
+- This can be transferred to be run on Databricks.